teegre/smpcp/README.md

 ## Plugins

 As stated at the beginning of this document, **smpcp** can be extended with plugins.
-For now three plugins are available:
+For now these plugins are available:

 *  sleeptimer - pause playback after a user-defined duration (in minutes).
-*  stopafter - pause playback after current song (very basic: it enables single mode when invoked, and disables it when the song is over...).
+*  stopafter - pause playback after current song.
 *  voiceover - occasionally tells what's playing or the current time.

 Until I find a convenient way to manage plugin installation, a plugin must be installed manually by copying or symlinking its directory over to `$XDG_CONFIG_HOME/plugins`.